Careers and employment

 Workbridge employment consultant

 Workbridge is a specialist employment service focused on supporting people with all types of disability, injury or illness.
-A Workbridge employment consultant is available monthly on the City campus to meet students with the aim of connecting them with prospective employers.
+A Workbridge employment consultant is available regularly on the City Campus to meet students with the aim of connecting them with prospective employers.
 The employment consultant provides one-to-one career counselling, including:

 - Career direction and options